OneMadGypsy/rack/README.md

             # this is how we test if entries exist before committing
             # it's a lower level equivalent to `.make_once()` where you have to determine what to do if it has never been made
+            # `.exists()` returns the Entry if it does exist, which means it can have a dual purpose for retrieving a singular query result (the first match it finds)
             if not self.exists(book_query):
                 if not (author := self.exists(auth_query)):
                     author = Author(UNIQUE, book.author)